wolf452/CloudDevOpsProject/Jenkins/second-jenkinsfile/readme.md

    - `buildAndTest.groovy`: Executes unit tests and builds the JAR.
    - `sonarQubeAnalysis.groovy`: Performs SonarQube analysis.
    - `dockerTasks.groovy`: Builds and pushes Docker images.
-   - `deployToKubernetes.groovy`: Deploys the application to AKS.
+   - `deployToKubernetes.groovy`: Deploys the application to k8s.
 3. Commit the shared library to the repository.
 4. Add the shared library to Jenkins by navigating to **Manage Jenkins > Configure System > Global Pipeline Libraries** and defining the library name and repository URL.
 5. **Validation Step:**  screenshot of the shared library configuration in Jenkins.